jeras/TCB/doc/TCB.md

 to not perform another read from the same address.
 The interconnect would propagate the `rpt` as active only in case

+#### Arbitration locking mechanism

+Intended for read modify write and similar operations and for QoS control.

 ## Reference implementation